Oregon Layoffs — June 2014

 |---|---|---|---|---|

-Topping the list was BFN Operations LLC at its Cornelius facility, reporting 100 affected workers.
-Kmart Corporation followed with 64 workers.
+The single largest action involved BFN Operations at its Cornelius facility, reporting 100 affected workers.
+Kmart followed with 64 workers.

-These figures highlight a mixed picture for Oregon's labor market, with activity diverging between monthly and annual comparisons.
+The data underscores a mixed picture for Oregon's labor market, with activity diverging between monthly and annual comparisons.
+The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Oregon.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Oregon WARN notices, browse layoffs by state, or download the full dataset.